elidoran/node-cio/README.md

 // so, you can:
 client.on('mux', function(mx, client) {
   someStream = mx.createStream('someName');
-  // do something with it.
+  // then do something with the stream...
-  writeStream = mx.createWriteStream('someName');
+  // or use other `mux-demux` instance functions... writeStream = mx.createWriteStream('someName');
   // and whatever else you'd like to use the mux-demux for });